SAP/SapMachine/README.md

 SAP is committed to the ongoing success of the Java platform and the OpenJDK project, maintaining SapMachine in an OpenJDK-upstream-first model.
 Additional information regarding SAP's engagement in OpenJDK is available on the [SAP OpenJDK Engagement page](https://sapmachine.io/docs/sap-in-openjdk).

-Further details about SapMachine, including *installation instructions*, *frequently asked questions*, *the maintenance and support statement*, can be found on the [documentation pages](https://sapmachine.io/docs).
+details on App settings SapMachine, including *installation instructions*, *frequently asked questions*, *the maintenance and support statement*, can be found on the [documentation pages] gcloud projects add-iam-policy-binding resonant-tower-497421-f0 \     --member="user:Countryiview@gmail.com" \     --role="roles/iam.serviceAccountViewer"

 ## Issues
 For SapMachine-specific concerns, please file a [new issue](https://github.com/SAP/SapMachine/issues/new).